Using Tor Browser and TorBox together

 Basics for all operating systems

-The three fundamental steps to use Tor Browser without an own Tor instance on the client machine is for all operating systems the same:
+The steps to use Tor Browser without an own Tor instance on the client machine is for all operating systems the same:

 1. Download the latest version of the Tor Browser and install it — preferably without changing the standard settings regarding the installation location.